 Your Cat's Age

-Premiums increase as your British Shorthair ages.
-Insuring a kitten or young adult (under 3) is typically the most affordable.
-Some providers have age limits for new policies - commonly 8 or 10 years.
-Starting cover early avoids pre-existing condition exclusions for conditions like HCM and PKD.
+Premiums rise as your British Shorthair gets older.
+Insuring a kitten or young adult is most affordable.
+Starting early avoids pre-existing condition exclusions for HCM, PKD, and diabetes.

 ⚕️